 Should be fitted on the hottest cylinder exhaust pipe of some carburetor engines and it is mainly used for leaning the engine.
 If done properly by the engine installer, each cylinder should have an EGT indicator.
 FADEC controlled fuel injected engines can not live without this important measurement, since they regulate the amount of fuel per cylinder in combination with RPM and MAP to obtain the best mixture for the power requirement without causing detonation in the cylinders.

 This is also a thermocouple probe fitted in the cylinder head.
 Each cylinder should have one, but its usually installed on the hottest cylinder (which ever that maybe, this doesn't so much depend on the position but more on the mixture entering the cylinders).
 Made from iron or copper constantan (consisting of 55 % copper and 45 % nickel) and its able to measure up to 400°C.

 Oil and Carburetor Temperature

-This is not a thermocouple but either a bourdon tube (older type aircraft) or a variable resistance (ratio meter) type.
-The bourdon tube is a hollow flattened tube made of brass bend over a certain arc and fixed at one end in the instrument, the other end is attached to a pointer.
+This is not a thermocouple but either a bourdon tube (on older type aircraft) or a variable resistance (ratio meter) type.
+The bourdon tube is a hollow flattened tube made of brass, bend over a certain arc and fixed at one end in the instrument, the other end is attached to a pointer.
 Any pressure applied in the tube will try to straighten it, thereby moving the pointer along a scale.

 Some carburetor temperature indicators are equipped with a red light showing the pilot when to apply carb heat, usually below 4°C. This is accompanied with a colored indication on the temperature scale.